alvsgithub/yii2-adminlte/README.md

 Themes:
 -------
 - Application backend it's based on "AdminLTE" template.
 More detail about this nice template you can find [here](http://www.bootstrapstage.com/admin-lte/).
-- Application frontend it's based on "Flat Theme".
-More detail about this nice theme you can find [here](http://shapebootstrap.net/item/flat-theme-free-responsive-multipurpose-site-template/).
+- Application frontend with default Yii2 advanced frontend page.

 Preview: